Subscribe to RSS-Feed

 Written by

-This online talk focuses on DFG Funding Opportunities for Scientific Careers.
+This online talk focuses on the Walter Benjamin Programm of the DFG.
 Further details and the dial in link can be found at Info Talks on DFG Funding Opportunities for Research Careers.

 • Language: German